Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Relationship between the Neutral Gas and Associated Galaxies

 The size of the \ion{H}{i} disc in isolated galaxies is roughly twice the optical diameter \citep[e.g.][]{RaoBriggs1993, Boomsma2008}.
-Thus, the absorber is possibly probing gas co-rotating with a galaxy, and this can be tested by extrapolating from the kinematics of the ionized disc determined using \textsc{PPXF}.
-The low S/N of the emission lines in galaxy A and its compact nature render determining a reliable rotation map impossible.
+Thus, the absorber is possibly probing gas co-rotating with a galaxy, and this can be tested by extrapolating from the kinematics of the ionised disc determined using \textsc{PPXF}.
+Galaxy A's rotation map is difficult to measure because the [\ion{O}{ii}] emission spans $0.8 \times 0.8$ arcseconds, which is marginally larger than the PSF FWHM.
 Therefore, our discussion focuses on galaxy B, which has resolved rotation.

-From \autoref{fig:Key_map}, we see that the redshifted side of galaxy B is orientated towards the QSO sightline.
-Thus, components 1a ($-57\ \text{kms}^{-1}$) and 1b ($-15\ \text{kms}^{-1}$) corresponding to the velocities of the \ion{H}{i} detection from ASKAP are not consistent with galaxy B's rotating disc even after accounting for uncertainties in redshift measurements.
-Component 2 from the \ion{Na}{i} and \ion{Ca}{ii} is consistent with this phenomenon as it is also redshifted with respect to the systemic velocity of galaxy B. Given that there is no corresponding \ion{H}{i} absorption for component 2, the neutral gas may be warmer, and this is consistent with the $21$-cm line being more sensitive to cold neutral hydrogen.
-This component may be tracing gas in the outer disc of galaxies heated by the radiation field.
+From Fig. \ref{fig:Key_map}, we see that the redshifted side of galaxy B is orientated towards the QSO sightline.
+Thus, components 1a ($-40\ \text{km s}^{-1}$) and 1b ($-10\ \text{km s}^{-1}$) corresponding to the velocities of the \ion{H}{i} detection from ASKAP are not consistent with galaxy B's rotating disc, even after accounting for uncertainties in redshift measurements.
+Component 2 from the \ion{Na}{i} and \ion{Ca}{ii} aligns in velocity with this phenomenon as it is also redshifted with respect to the systemic velocity of galaxy B. Given that there is no corresponding \ion{H}{i} absorption for component 2, the neutral gas is likely warmer, and may trace gas in the outer disc of galaxies heated by the radiation field \citep{Maloney1993}.
 However, other processes are required to account for the kinematics of the ASKAP \ion{H}{i} detection.